sot/chandra_models/README.md

-This repository serves as the official source for flight approved thermal model definition files.
+This repository serves as the official source for flight approved Chandra model definition files.

 For maintenance of the flight `chandra_models` repository on HEAD see: